CsBigDataHub/working-with-vim/pages/configuration.md

 A mapping entry consists of `[map-mode] {lhs} {rhs}` which simply stands for left and right hand sides.

 The mapping translates what you typed on the left-hand side to the mapped keys on the right-hand side.
-The right-hand side is just a set of keys you might of typed.
+The right-hand side is just a set of keys you might have typed.

 The `noremap` command prevents recurisve remapping which can lead to errors if the `{rhs}` includes part of the `{lhs}`.
 It is a good best practice to use the `noremap` versions by default, to prevent errors.

 If your `{rhs}` relies on a mapping defined elsewhere, for example a plugin, you will need to use the `map` version without the `noremap`, see the quote example below.

 It is also a good idea to use `xmap` instead of `vmap` for VISUAL mode.
-The `xmap` applies only to VISUAL mode, where as `vmap` also includes SELECT mode.
+The `xmap` applies only to VISUAL mode, while `vmap` also includes SELECT mode.
 It is best to limit the scope of a mapping to avoid potential conflicts.

 ### Example Mapping